tobyornottobe/maraoz.github.io/_posts/2022-01-01-decentraland-vision.md

 1) Accessibility
 2) Developer-friendliness
 3) Coziness

+Let's dig into each of these in more detail.

 ## 1. How we improve accessibility
 Decentraland is currently too hard and/or expensive to use.
 If we're going to beat other metaverses, we need to make it very simple to get started.
 I imagine a 12-year-old kid building their house in Decentraland and inviting their friends to see what they built.
 Later, they dress up their avatars and go exploring the public lands.
 If they can't do that in Decentraland easily and for free, they will build it in Facebookverse and get ads everywhere (yuck).
 How can we make this happen?